 Philosophy, Religion and Ethics

-Socrates asserted that every individual had to grapple with this fundamental question.
-In answering the questions a philosophy of life and system of values are developed to give purpose and structure to existence.
 In PRE we reflect on the answers given by great philosophers to Socrates’ question, 'How should I live?'.
 For the majority of people in the world religion plays a key part in their thinking and everyday lives.
-Studying various philosophies and religious teachings gives pupils a broader outlook, improves their abstract thinking and helps them to understand the motivations and personal perspectives of believers.
-Together we examine key issues affecting ‘being human’ such as equality, free will, medical ethics and sexual ethics.
-We explore the case for the existence of God and the ways in which psychology approaches religious experience.
-Pupils debate the concepts of life, death and beyond, giving them an opportunity to examine a variety of philosophical perspectives that give meaning to existence, and attempt to answer ultimate questions.
+Studying various philosophies and religious teachings gives students a broader outlook, improves their abstract thinking and helps them to understand the motivations and personal perspectives of believers.
+Students examine a variety of philosophical perspectives that give meaning to existence, and attempt to answer ultimate questions.
 They embark on a challenging, stimulating and sometimes emotive journey, for which the department provides the key skills and resilience required.

 In Year 7 pupils study a unit of philosophy, a unit focused on religion and a unit of ethics.
 They develop key skills like reasoning, articulating ideas clearly, interpreting abstract concepts, analysis and evaluating opinions independently.
 We build on previous knowledge and challenge them to assess the strengths and weaknesses of points of view.
 We tackle questions like,'The Nature God', 'What does it mean to be religious?' and 'What are we doing to the environment?'
 In Year 8 pupils continue to seek answers to questions like, 'Who exactly was Jesus?' and 'What is morality?'
 They consider what it means to be human and are able to offer meaningful answers in response to these challenging questions.